Israeli–Palestinian conflict

-During the ensuing 1948 Palestine war, more than half of the mandate's predominantly Palestinian Arab population fled or were expelled by Israeli forces.
+During the ensuing 1948 Palestine war, the State of Israel was founded and more than half of the mandate's predominantly Palestinian Arab population fled or were expelled by Israeli forces, referred to by Palestinians as the Nakba.
 By the end of the war, Israel was established on most of the former mandate's territory, and the Gaza Strip and the West Bank were controlled by Egypt and Jordan respectively.
 Since the 1967 Six-Day War, Israel has been occupying the West Bank and the Gaza Strip, known collectively as the Palestinian territories.
 Two Palestinian uprisings against Israel and its occupation erupted in 1987 and 2000, the first and second intifadas respectively.
-Israel's occupation resulted in Israel constructing illegal settlements there, creating a system of institutionalized discrimination against Palestinians under its occupation called Israeli apartheid.
+Israel's occupation resulted in Israel constructing illegal settlements there, creating a system of institutionalized discrimination against Palestinians under its occupation referred to as Israeli apartheid.
 This discrimination includes Israel's denial of Palestinian refugees from their right of return and right to their lost properties.
 Israel has also drawn international condemnation for violating the human rights of the Palestinians.

-The international community, with the exception of the United States and Israel, has been in consensus since the 1980s regarding a settlement of the conflict on the basis of a two-state solution along the 1967 borders and a just resolution for Palestinian refugees.
-The United States and Israel have instead preferred bilateral negotiations, rather than a resolution of the conflict on the basis of international law.
+The international community, with exceptions including the United States and Israel that prefer bilateral negotiations, has largely been in consensus since the 1980s regarding a settlement of the conflict on the basis of a two-state solution along the 1967 borders and a just resolution for Palestinian refugees.
 In recent years, public support for a two-state solution has decreased, with Israeli policy reflecting an interest in maintaining the occupation, rather than seeking a permanent resolution to the conflict.
 In 2007, Israel tightened its blockade of the Gaza Strip and made official its policy of isolating it from the West Bank.
 Since then, Israel has framed its relationship with Gaza in terms of the laws of war, rather than in terms of its status as an occupying power.
 In a July 2024 advisory opinion, the International Court of Justice (ICJ) determined that Israel continues to illegally occupy the West Bank and Gaza Strip.
-The ICJ also determined that Israeli policies violate the International Convention on the Elimination of All Forms of Racial Discrimination.

-Since 2006, Hamas and Israel have fought several wars.
-Attacks by Hamas-led armed groups in October 2023 in Israel, which resulted in nearly 1,200 deaths, were followed by another war, which has caused widespread destruction, loss of life, mass population displacement, a humanitarian crisis, and an ongoing famine in the Gaza Strip.
+Since 2006, Israel has fought several wars with the ruling party in the Gaza Strip, Hamas.
+Attacks by Hamas-led armed groups in October 2023 in Israel, which resulted in nearly 1,200 deaths, were followed by another war, which has caused widespread destruction, loss of life, mass population displacement, a humanitarian crisis, and a famine in the Gaza Strip.
 Israel's actions in Gaza during this war have been described by international law experts, genocide scholars and human rights organizations as a genocide.